ValentinViz20/poggers-sand/README.md

 Sadly back when I created this game I didn't know about GitHub, so I uploaded everything at once.

 ## Demo
+Click the picture to watch a demo of the game!

 [![Watch the video](https://img.youtube.com/vi/lcWQq2Rm3ZE/maxresdefault.jpg)](https://www.youtube.com/watch?v=lcWQq2Rm3ZE&ab_channel=Necromancer18V)